Shreveport, Louisiana: Media

 Shreveport and its surrounding area are served by a variety of local newspapers, magazines, television stations and radio stations.
 The major daily newspaper serving the area is The Shreveport Times, owned by USA Today parent Gannett.
-Its headquarters is in Shreveport's downtown near Interstate 20.
 The newspaper's former rival, the afternoon Shreveport Journal, ceased publication in 1991.
 Other major newspapers include The Shreveport Sun, Caddo Citizen, and SB Magazine.
 The Shreveport Sun is the area's primary African American newspaper.

 Across the Red River, Shreveport's sister city of Bossier City is served by the daily Bossier Press-Tribune.
 The Barksdale Warrior is the weekly newspaper of record for the Barksdale Air Force Base.
 Alternative publications include The Forum Newsweekly, City Lights, The Inquisitor and The Shreveport Catalyst.
 Twice annually, North Louisiana History, the journal of the North Louisiana Historical Association, is published in Shreveport.

 Shreveport and Bossier City are primarily served by two major cable television and internet companies: Shreveport is served by Comcast and Bossier City is served by Suddenlink.

-Shreveport is home to several radio stations, particularly KWKH and KEEL, which have reputations beyond the city.
-The three commercial television outlets are KSLA (CBS), founded in 1954; KTBS-TV (ABC), founded in 1955; and KTAL-TV, which arrived in Shreveport in September 1961 as the NBC station.
-KTBS was an NBC station, with occasional ABC programs, from 1955 to 1961, when it switched affiliation to ABC.
-KTAL, formerly known as KCMC of Texarkana, was a CBS outlet prior to conversion to NBC, when it began to cover Shreveport as well as Texarkana.
-Don Owen (1930–2012), a member of the Louisiana Public Service Commission from 1984 to 2002, is also a former news anchorman on KSLA.
-The Shreveport-Bossier City metropolitan area is also the point of origination of internet radio station KHAM Radio which signed on in March 2011.
-The internet radio station is completely web-based and is not affiliated with any terrestrial radio station in the area.